 Arrive at Chicago’s O’Hare International Airport and transfer independently to your first hotel of stay.
 Upon check in, please ask the hotel reception for your ATI tour documentation pack which will include your tour essentials.
-Accommodation stay – 2 Nights at The Whitehall Chicago or similar.
+Accommodation stay – 2 Nights Chicago.

 Step outside today and experience mile after magnificent mile of the Windy City.
 Stand on the corner of Michigan and Adams, marked as the starting point of Historic Route 66.
 Enjoy coffee and a big breakfast at Lou Mitchell’s, a Chicago institution since 1923 and a must for Route 66 travelers.
 Stroll the lakefront, peruse the shops, bike the parks, grab a Chicago Dog, or explore the city’s incredible sights and architectural treasures including Willis Tower, one of the tallest buildings in North America.

 Continue through the Ozark Highlands of southern Missouri to Springfield, recognized as the birthplace of Route 66.
 En route, stop at Meramec Caverns, an extensive set of natural limestone caves whose formations and colors are as unique as they are beautiful.
-Adding to the pleasure of exploring the caves is learning that Jesse James used them as a hideout and took advantage of the underground river to escape through the ‚back door‛.
-Accommodation stay – 1 Night at the Best Western Route 66 Rail Haven or similar.
+Adding to the pleasure of exploring the caves is learning that Jesse James used them as a hideout and took advantage of the underground river to escape through the 'back door'.
+Accommodation stay – 1 Night in Springfield.
 Driving distance 340 kilometres.

-Continue to Amarillo, located in the pancake-fl at plains of the Texas Panhandle.
+Continue to Amarillo, located in the pancake-flat plains of the Texas Panhandle.
 This area of Texas was once the buffalo-rich grasslands of the Great Plains, inhabited by bands of Kiowa and Comanche Indians.
 Stop at the Route 66 Museum in Clinton where you experience six decades of Route 66 history.
 See Shamrock’s Tower Station and the U-Drop Inn Cafe whose towering spire is still a reminder of the booming business it once saw.
 See the first restored Phillips 66 gas station in McLean and in Groom, the leaning water tower and a 150- foot tall stainless steel cross.
 Once in Amarillo, be sure to stop at Big Texas Steak Ranch where you can attempt their 72oz. steak challenge.
-Accommodation stay – 1 Night at the Quality Inn or similar.
+Accommodation stay – 1 Night in Amarillo.
 Driving distance 420 kilometres.

 Before leaving Amarillo be sure to visit Cadillac Ranch.
 This unique display of art features a row of ten colorfully painted Cadillac cars buried grille first in the ground.
-Continue to the Midpoint Café in Adrian famous for its ‚ugly crust‛ pies.
+Continue to the Midpoint Café in Adrian famous for its 'ugly crust‛ pies.
 From Adrian you’ll follow Route 66 to Albuquerque, New Mexico for a great taste of the Land of Enchantment.
-Accommodation stay – 3 Nights at the Best Western Plus Rio Grande Inn or similar.
+Accommodation stay – 2 Nights in Albuquerque.
 Driving distance 450 kilometres.

 This morning, the state of Arizona welcomes Route 66 travelers with an overwhelming display of trading posts.
 View huge concrete tepees that stand at the foot of brilliant red-rock mesas en route to Petrified Forest National Park, the only park in the National Park System containing a section of Historic Route 66.
 Here you will come face-to-face with over 13,000 years of human history and one of the world’s largest and most colorful assemblies of petrified wood, historic structures and archeological sites.
 Catch a sunset over the Painted Desert from the park’s Kachina Point before heading to Holbrook.
 Once in Holbrook, stop at the Wigwam Motel whose steel and concrete teepees featuring modern conveniences have welcomed guests since the 1950’s.
-Accommodation stay – 1 Night at the Magnuson Adobe Inn or similar.
-Driving distance 420 kilometres.
+Accommodation stay – 1 Night in Holbrook.
+Driving distance 420 kilometers.

 Leave the town of Williams and the Grand Canyon behind as you make your way to Seligman, the first stop heading west on the longest uninterrupted stretch of Route 66.
 Continue through Kingman whose old Route 66 cafés and motels still flourish, to one of Arizona’s hidden treasures, Hoover Dam.
 Considered the largest single public works project in the history of the U.S., Hoover Dam straddles the mighty Colorado River, which forms the border between Nevada and Arizona and brings much-needed water and power to the Southwest.
 Continue to Las Vegas, Nevada, a city that needs no introduction.
-Accommodation stay – 2 Nights at the Luxor Hotel & Casino or similar.
+Accommodation stay – 2 Nights in Las Vegas.
 Driving distance 480 kilometres.

 This morning, set out through the Mojave Desert for Calico Ghost Town, California’s authentic silver mining town and one of the few original mining camps of the Old West.
 Rejoin Route 66 in Barstow where a collection of historic photographs and artifacts related to Route 66 and the Mojave Desert communities are on display at the Route 66 Mother Road Museum.
 Continue through Pasadena, Los Angeles, West Hollywood and Beverly Hills to Santa Monica for a true Hollywood ending to your cross-country journey.
 Park and venture the last few blocks on foot to view the ‚End of the Trail‛ sign on Santa Monica’s Pier.
 This sign official marks the western end of Historic Route 66.
-Accommodation stay – 2 Nights at the Garland Hotel or similar.
+Accommodation stay – 2 Nights Los Angeles.
 Driving distance 470 kilometres.

 Spend the day strolling along the beaches of Santa Monica or browsing the adjacent indoor/outdoor shops at Third Street Promenade.
 Or, further explore L.A.’s one-of-a-kind destinations, playgrounds of the rich and famous and architectural gems.
 Universal Studios Hollywood and Anaheim’s original Disneyland Park are also located within easy driving distance.